mk-fg/python-pulse-control/README.rst

 * pulsemixer_ - initial source for this project (embedded in the tool).

 * `libpulseaudio <https://github.com/thelinuxdude/python-pulseaudio/>`_ -
-  low-level bindings module, auto-generated from pulseaudio header files.
+  different libpulse bindings module, more low-level, auto-generated from pulseaudio header files.

   Branches there have bindings for different (newer) pulseaudio versions.

-* `pulseaudio-mixer-cli`_ - alsamixer-like script build on top of this module.
+* `pulseaudio-mixer-cli`_ - alsamixer-like script built on top of this module.